nicofirst1/MAS-Traffic-Control/README.md

 To get install the necessary packages use:

-`sh scripts/initial_config.sh`
+`bash scripts/initial_config.sh`

+Note that the previous will install both _git_ and _anaconda_.
+If you encounter any error regarding one of the two please install them separately.

 Then configure the python package with:

 `python setup.py install`

+Supported OS:

+- Ubuntu 18.04 LTS
+- macOSX Mojave

 If your OS is not supported or you encounter an error check the [installation file](MarkDown/Installation.md) for more detailed installation instructions.

 #

 Once you are done you can run the first Tutorial with:

 `python FlowMas/Tutorials/1_GridMapNoLights.py`

+or directly run the simulatio with:

+`python FlowMas/simulation.py`

 ## Repo structure